• Skip to primary navigation

 Those who ate some loved it and said it tasted a lot like brownies.

-Keep in mind this pie can definitely be made a day or two ahead.
-Keep it well wrapped or refrigerate it.
-Just make sure to bring it out of the fridge and let it come to room temperature before serving.
+Keep in mind that this pie can be made a day or two ahead.
+Wrap it in plastic wrap or refrigerate it.
+Make sure to bring it out of the fridge and let it come to room temperature before serving.

 Patti signature